 Arrowtown is a short drive from Queenstown and it has a far different vibe.
 The centre of town is full of historic buildings and it’s a joy to explore by foot.
 You can also check out the remains of the old Chinese gold mining village or do one of the hikes in the hills above town (or around Lake Hayes).

 For easy views over Queenstown, Lake Wakatipu and the Remarkables Mountain Range you’ll want to shell out for the trip on the Skyline Gondola.
-The views are great and you can grab a drink or bite to eat at the top.
+You can also grab a drink or bite to eat at the top.
 If you’d rather save your money you can walk to the area at the top of the Gondola (Cecil Peak) for free along the Tiki Trail.
-Apparently it’s pretty steep though!
+It’s steep though!

 Once at the top you can do a short walk, barrel down the hill in a luge or tackle the Ben Lomond Track.